univention/univention-corporate-server/doc/app-center/configurations.rst

 Script called before uninstalling to verify that App may be removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``prerm`` script is executed on the UCS host system.
+The :file:`prerm` script is executed on the UCS host system.
 Its purpose is
 to check the prerequisites for an uninstallation and abort if they are
 not met.
 For example, the prerm may fail if other software still depends
 on it.
 Any exit code other than 0 will result in cancellation of the